 - Confirmation that the child is care experienced or has a parent who is care experienced.

 Once your application has been processed and your eligibility is confirmed you will be provided with a list of approved childcare providers in your area.
 It is then up to you to secure a place with your preferred service and agree on a pattern of attendance.

-Please note that all places are subject to availability.
+Please note - all places are subject to availability.

 Once you have secured a place for your child and agreed on the attendance hours the childcare service will provide the council with details of the placement.

-Please note that securing a place for your two-year-old child does not have any bearing on your child's 3-5 funded place.
-You will need to submit a separate application form for a 3-5 ELC place.
+Please note - securing a place for your two-year-old child does not have any bearing on your child's 3 to 5 funded place.
+You will need to submit a separate application form for a three-to-five place.